 Jasmine from Independence Day.
-Unlike most examples however, she enjoys the work and does it by choice, being in a long-term relationship with a well-to-do Marine Corps aviator, and the film deserves credit for not making her any less sympathetic.
+Unlike most examples however, she has no regrets about the work ("It's good money.
+Besides, my baby's worth it."), and the film deserves credit for not making her any less sympathetic.

 Jessica Biel in Powder Blue, playing it so earnestly straight.

 In Sands of Iwo Jima, Sgt.
 Stryker (John Wayne) is disgusted by the prostitute he meets - until he finds out that she has a baby.
 (It's implied she's in the business to support her son.)
 Stryker dandles the boy for a while, gives the woman money, and leaves.